 - PMS Vitex is a hormone normalizer, made from Vitex also known as Agnus Castus.
 It can help regulate your hormonal system and address PMS symptoms.
 It is also an excellent remedy in the early stages of peri-menopause if your cycle has become shorter and you are bleeding more.

 - MenoSupport complex support a wide variety of low estrogen symptoms (listed above).
-Its unique, high-quality formulation include GMO-free, whole bean soya; magnesium; hibiscus; lemon peel and lemongrass essential oils; and litsea cubeba food oil.
+Its unique, high-quality formulation include GMO-free, whole bean soya; magnesium; hibiscus; lemon peel and lemongrass essential oils; and litsea cubeba fruit oil.

 - MenoForce (formerly known as Menopause) is made from freshly harvested organic sage.
 It is particularly useful for night sweats and profuse perspiration.